sheikh-tabarak/chat-app-MERN/README.md

 `npm install`

-Do this in both frontend and backend folders so project can install all required dependencies
+Do this in frontend folder so project can install all required dependencies .
+Backend already has dependecies included here.

 ` .env File`